Version Control

 Pain Points

-• Shipping code relies on network assets that suddenly disappear1
+- Shipping code relies on network assets that suddenly disappear

 Benefits